 - you are not developing any late effects (side effects that develop months or years after treatment).

-Jackie talks about her experience of active monitoring after having a splenectomy for splenic marginal zone lymphoma.
+Jackie talks about her experience of active monitoring after having a splenectomy for splenic MZL.

 It is common for splenic MZL to come back (relapse) after successful treatment.
 You can usually have more treatment to give another period of remission.
 This approach can often control the lymphoma for many years.

 Several targeted drugs are being tested in clinical trials.
-Your medical team might ask you if you would like to take part in a clinical trial to help test new treatments and to find out what the best treatment is for splenic MZL that has come back or has not responded to previous treatment (refractory lymphoma).
+Your medical team might ask you if you would like to take part in a clinical trial to help test new treatments and to find out what the best treatment is for splenic MZL that has come back (relapsed) or has not responded to previous treatment (refractory lymphoma).
+However, you are under no obligation to take part.

 Splenic MZL is rare so most clinical trials include people with splenic MZL alongside other types of low-grade lymphoma.

-There are several targeted treatments in clinical trials for marginal zone lymphoma, including drugs already approved for other types of lymphoma.
+There are several types of treatment being tested in clinical trials for marginal zone lymphomas, including drugs already approved for other types of lymphoma.
 These include:

-- PI3K inhibitors such as idelalisib, umbralisib and copanlisib, which block a protein involved in the growth and survival of lymphoma cells
+- B-cell receptor pathway inhibitors, such as BTK inhibitors, which block signals involved in the growth and survival of lymphoma cells

-- immunomodulators such as lenalidomide, which change how your immune system works
+- immunomodulators which change how your immune system responds to lymphoma cells

-- new antibody treatments such as obinutuzumab, ublituximab or varlilumab, which bind to proteins on the surface of lymphoma cells to help your own immune system destroy them.
+- antibody treatments which bind to proteins on the surface of lymphoma cells to help your own immune system destroy them